evalysfun/.github/profile/README.md

 ### 9. evalys-arcium-bridge-service

-**Arcium Bridge Service** - Connects Evalys to Arcium's encrypted supercomputer.
+**Arcium Bridge Service** - it connects Evalys to Arcium's encrypted supercomputer.

 **Purpose**: FastAPI microservice that handles encryption, submits confidential computations to Arcium MXE, and feeds results back to Evalys components.